gimpfrot/lovemail/README.md

 <p align="center">

 ewww who is this canadian in my lovemail....
-Hi ivan I love you ivan. ur the sweetest boy ever 😢. youre always so nice and patient even when you have every reason not to be. you know me very well, and you know just how to get to me. u brighten my hope for the future by a lot. youre a big part in my life and im sososososo glad youre still my friend. i cant say a lot without being a fag so umm yeah ok i love u or whateva....
+Hi ivan I love you ivan. ur the sweetest boy ever 😢. youre always so nice and patient even when you have every reason not to be. you know me very well, and you know just how to get to me. u brighten my hope for the future by a lot. youre a big part in my life and im sososososo glad youre still my friend (now boyfriend.
+Heh). i cant say a lot without being a fag so umm yeah ok i love u or whateva....

 </p>